TaskTree Class

 When the running task tree is about to leave a Group where the storage is placed in, it destructs a StorageStruct instance.
 Just before the StorageStruct instance is destructed, and after all possible handlers from this group were called, the task tree invokes the passed handler.
 This enables reading the final content of the given storage dynamically and processing it further outside of the task tree.

-This handler is called also when the running tree is stopped.
+This handler is called also when the running tree is canceled.
 However, it's not called when the running tree is destructed.

 See also onStorageSetup().